-The fee quoted above is for guidance only.
-The University reserves the right to amend its fees.
+The fees quotes above is for guidance only, the University reserves the right to amend its fees.

 If you have any queries in relation to this course, or any other queries about postgraduate Economics study at Warwick, please do get in touch: